-I was cutting the top of the back hedge all day yesterday and not making any noise as I used the garden secateurs - it grows very poorly at this spot and needs the "personal touch".
-A little Robin, who probably is on his way south, they rarely stay all winter in Denmark, but stop off here and there during migration south, found me and was loving all the insects I disturbed.
+I was cutting the top of the back hedge all day yesterday and not making any noise as I used the garden secateurs.
+It grows very poorly at this spot and needs the "personal touch".
+A little Robin, who probably is on his way south as they rarely stay all winter in Denmark, but stop off here and there during migration south, found me and was loving all the insects I disturbed.

 He came quite near me and I decided to pretend I couldn’t see him, (rather than say “hallo” and make silly, friendly noises), so he got very bold.
 I managed to get some photos.
-Here he is at my feet (I'm standing on a milk crate, the perfect height for reaching up and trimming my hedge!)
+Here he is at my feet (I'm standing on a milk crate, the perfect height for reaching up and trimming my hedge top!)

 Then today, now on my hands and knees and clearing up the mess, plus weeding and making the “path” behind the flower beds and up to the hedge all neat and tidy - he and I were really on friendly terms and he often came so near I could have reached out and touched him!
 I just love it when wild animals are NOT scared by me.
 I wouldn’t hurt a fly, (well, I DO kill flies!!!), but wild life cannot know I'm harmless!
 Here he is right next to me with a little bug in his beak!

 - and this is part of the path I am clearing.
-(The dogs love to run fast up and down here.)
+(The dogs love to run fast up and down here behind the flowerbeds.)

 Saturday the 13th of October